Cæsar Alexander Scaglia Abbas Staphardæ et Mandanices

-- Line engraving and stipple engraving on medium, slightly textured, browned white, laid paper, mounted on, moderately thick, slightly textured, cream, laid paper
+- Line engraving and stipple engraving on medium, slightly textured, blued white, laid paper, mounted on, moderately thick, moderately textured, cream, laid paper

 - Credit Line:

 - Yale Center for British Art, Paul Mellon Collection

 - Copyright Status: